MK316/workshops/2023CSU/readme.md

 # Digital Literacy and English Education
+**Title (tentative): **

-**Title: Digital Proficiency in English Pedagogy: What Every Teacher Should Know**
+1. Digital Proficiency in English Pedagogy: What Every Teacher Should Know
+2. AI and English Education: How to Prepare for the Changing Environment

 - Hosted by Dept. of English Education at Chosun University
 - Date: TBA